ferozps5/lazy/README.md

 # lazy
-This is Me, lazy learner
+This is Me, lazy learner.